xpgram/advance-wars/src/00 - Todo List.md

 - [ ] Captured bases don't update the sight map on capture (Radar)
   - Command.Capture could do this.
 That's fine, I think. tile.terrain.capture probably doesn't have the references to do it itself; dev controls will just have to suffer.
 I want to standardize the implementation first, however.
 3 different redundent definitions is a little much.
 (MoveUnitEvent and ResetPerspective)
+- [ ] Inf and Mech don't get +3 vis on mountains.
+Not even on TurnStart.
+  - [ ] +3 during ResetPerspective
+  - [ ] +3 during MoveUnit (has to be dynamic depending on projection tile from path)

 - [x] Range Reticle
 - [x] Made an integral feature of MapCursor for easy access everywhere.